-No Kindergarten student attendance on SIP Days or any other 1⁄2 day early dismissal; Early dismissal time for grades 1-8 will be 11:30 a.m. for all schools.
-Information on PreK/EC % day attendance will be shared prior to the start of the school year.
+No Pre-K, Early Childhood or Kindergarten student attendance on SIP Days or any other 1⁄2 day early dismissal; Early dismissal time for grades 1-8 will be 11:30 a.m. for all schools.

 Parent/Teacher Conference Schedules will be shared in early fall.